janwilmake/remote-sql-cursor/README.md

 }
 ```

-rpc does not allow accessing this since functions aren't serializable.
+RPC does not allow accessing this since functions aren't serializable.

 I want to create the same interface `SqlStorageCursor` in any client by streaming the response through fetch via a Streams API, then capture that into this SqlStorageCursor immediately without await.